-These words, passed out during Epiphany, are a symbol of the star the wise men followed on their way to baby Jesus.
-Just like the wise men, we are invited to follow our individual star and open our hearts and minds to see where it takes us in 2017.
+On Epiphany Sunday, January 3, each person was offered a special word for the year printed on a star.
+These words are a symbol of the star the wise men followed on their way to baby Jesus.
+Just like the wise men, we are invited to follow our individual star and open our hearts and minds to see where it takes us in 2021.

 Submit your story

 Your word may lead to prayer or written reflection or art or action.You are encouraged to return to your word during the course of the year to see where God may be leading you.If you wish, share your thoughts, a picture of your word, or a story email it to Sara Ferebee, Director of Communications and Outreach, at email@example.com.